aflemm/andrew-website/content/projects/sheet.md

 - Show Sheet with a new blank window (I use ^⌥⌘N)
 - Show Sheet with the current contents of your clipboard (I use ^⌥⌘V)

-(I like `Control+Option+Command` for global custom keyboard shortcuts — there's not much though required.
+(I like `Control+Option+Command` for global custom keyboard shortcuts — there's not much thought required.
 Just mash all the modifiers)

 # AppleScript